-In January 1999, we entered into a supplemental indenture applicable to our 1997 senior notes in order to provide additional flexibility to incur indebtedness to fund our expansion, to make permitted investments in marketing channels and complementary telecommunications services and to secure additional bank debt.
-The supplemental indenture substantially conformed certain covenants applicable to the 1997 senior notes to the corresponding provisions of our other senior notes.
+On January 20, 1999, we entered into a supplemental indenture applicable to our 11 3/4% Senior Notes in order to provide additional flexibility to incur indebtedness to fund our expansion, to make permitted investments in marketing channels and complementary telecommunications services and to secure additional bank debt.
+The supplemental indenture substantially conformed certain covenants applicable to the 1997 Senior Notes to the corresponding provisions of our other senior notes.
 We incurred fees and expenses of approximately \$4.8 million in connection with securing consents to enter into the supplemental indenture.

 In January 1999, we voluntarily repaid in full with a part of our available cash, and delivered notice of our termination of, the TresCom credit facility.
 The TresCom credit facility, which provided for up to \$25 million of revolving credit borrowings and which was due to mature on July 30, 2002, was acquired from TresCom upon the completion of the TresCom merger.
 In March 1999, the TresCom credit facility was terminated and we will no longer be able to borrow funds under it.
-The collateral securing the repayment obligations, consisting primarily of TresCom's receivables, has been released.
+The collateral securing the repayment obligations, consisting primarily of TresCom's receivables, have been released.
 We do not believe that the termination of the TresCom credit facility will have a material adverse effect on our liquidity and capital resources.